 Annex B and Annex C specify the DRDs (document requirements definitions) of the software product assurance documents (SPAP and SPAMR).
 The DRDs of other software engineering and management documents are included in ECSS-E-ST-40 and ECSS-M-ST-40.

-In the preparation of this Standard the ISO/IEC 12207 standard has been used extensively, providing a common internationally recognized framework for the terminology and software life cycle processes description.

 The organization of this Standard is reflected in detail in Figure 4-2.